 Okay, UX strategy is definitely useful.
 But is it useful to you?
 Let’s find out.

-Do You Need a UX Strategy?
+Do You Need to Create a UX Strategy?

 Other than the team size, here are a few other considerations that would facilitate creating a useful and practical UX strategy:

 - Business Goals Clarity: Ensure UX goals augment core business objectives.
+If there are no business goals to speak of, then the whole enterprise falls apart;

-- Market Research and User Data: Conduct thorough research to set long-term, worthy targets that differentiate you and satisfy user needs.
+- Market Research and User Data: Conduct thorough research to set long-term, worthy targets that differentiate you and satisfy user needs;

 - Product Concept Maturity: If basic concepts are still being defined, it might be too early for a UX strategy.
-Remember that UX is as much about utility as it is about usability.
+Remember that UX is as much about utility as it is about usability;

 - Commitment to Continuous Improvement: Strategies are long-term; ensure your organization is committed to ongoing refinement.